flaxmans/CompBio_on_git/CourseDocuments/Syllabus.md

 + No lab this week; Friday is the reading day
 + Action items:
     + [Independent project, Step 2 = Assignment 09][Assignment9link]
-    + Example data from the `bu2s` model can be found in [this Google Drive folder](https://drive.google.com/drive/folders/17JDH0grD4J6ZW3jMLtfVlRq0bHIih6xa?usp=sharing)
+    + Run the shell script "`IdeasForAnalyses.sh`" ([found in the CDPHE data folder][CDPHEdata]) on your own computer and look at the .csv files it produces.
     + Read this [guide on citing references][CitationLink] for doing Assignment 09.

 _____________________________